AdaCore/spark2014/docs/ug/alfa.rst

 Parenthesized Arithmetic Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Ada, non-parenthesized arithmetic operations can be re-ordered by the compiler, which may result in a failing computation (due to overflow checking) becoming a successful one, and vice-versa.
-In Alfa, all such operations should be parenthesized, otherwise a warning is emitted.
+In Ada, non-parenthesized arithmetic operations could be re-ordered by the compiler, which may result in a failing computation (due to overflow checking) becoming a successful one, and vice-versa.
+In Alfa, we adopt by default the choice made by GNAT which is to evaluate all expressions left-to-right, except when option ``--pedantic`` is used, in which case a warning is emitted for every operation that could be re-ordered.

-More specifically:
+More specifically, a warning is emitted when option ``--pedantic`` is set on:

-* any operand of a binary adding operation (+,-) that is itself a binary adding operation must be parenthesized;
+* any operand of a binary adding operation (+,-) that is itself a binary adding operation;
-* any operand of a binary multiplying operation (\*,/,mod,rem) that is itself a binary multiplying operation must be parenthesized.
+* any operand of a binary multiplying operation (\*,/,mod,rem) that is itself a binary multiplying operation.

 Compiler Permissions
 ^^^^^^^^^^^^^^^^^^^^